 (6) Calculation of Registration Fee.
 During the first 3 months of each calendar year, the judges will examine the accounts of the trustee of the fund, and fix the registration fee for the next annual registration of attorneys.
 In fixing the fee, the judges will consider the amount on hand, the projected earnings from investments, and the probable expense of pending and anticipated proceedings.

-(2) As set forth in paragraph (f) of this rule, to reimburse court-appointed attorneys in civil cases for out-of-pocket expenditures that the attorneys are reasonably compelled to incur, that the client is not able to pay, and that are not otherwise recoverable in the action.
+(2) As set forth in paragraph (f) of this rule, to reimburse court-appointed attorneys in civil cases for out-of-pocket expenditures that the attorneys are reasonably compelled to incur, that the client is not able to pay, and that are not otherwise recovered in the action.

 (3) To reimburse members of official committees appointed by the court, who may not be otherwise reimbursed, for their expenses incurred in attending meetings and performing the duties required of committee members.
 Applications for such reimbursements must be made on forms supplied by the clerk.
 The clerk may approve applications for amounts not to exceed $300.
 The chief judge must also approve reimbursement for expenses exceeding $300.
 Travel expenses will be paid from the fund in an amount not to exceed the same rates as official travel for federal employees.
 Claims will be allowed for actual expenses, not to exceed the rates in effect at the time of travel.

 (1) Allowable Expenses.
-Allowable expenses include items set out in 28 U.S.C. § 1920, fees for expert witnesses and other out-of-pocket expenditures that the attorneys are reasonably compelled to incur, that the client is not able to pay, and that are not otherwise recoverable in the action.
+Allowable expenses include items set out in 28 U.S.C. § 1920, fees for expert witnesses and other out-of-pocket expenditures that the attorneys are reasonably compelled to incur, that the client is not able to pay, and that are not otherwise recovered in the action.
 Reimbursements must not include general office overhead or items and services of a personal nature.

 (2) Reimbursement Procedure.
 To qualify for reimbursement, all expenditures in excess of $500 for investigative expenses - for example, retrieval of medical records, employment records, and the like - must be approved in advance by the court.
 Before incurring any reimbursable expense, the attorney must: